-Diffraction Limited in Ontario Canada has a popular Imaging program named MaximDl that works with the STXL.
-You'll need to be using Version 5 or later and make sure you have the latest SBIG Plug-In.
-Their web site is:
+Diffraction Limited in Ontario Canada has a popular Imaging program named MaximDl that works with the STX.
+You'll need to be using Version 6 or later and make sure you have the latest SBIG Plug-In. whttp://diffractionlimited.com/product/maxim-dl/